 Nootka tree essential oil... ever heard of it?
 This essential oil is steam distilled from one of the world's strongest cedar varieties called the Nootka cedar tree that is native to Canada.
-In this post I will spotlight Nootka essential oil uses and benefits, as well as some DIY recipe you can try.
+In this post I will spotlight Nootka essential oil benefits and uses, as well as some DIY recipe you can try.

 This may not be a common oil in aromatherapy but definitely one that piqued my interest (like every tree essential oil I have ever met).
 It is said to smell like fresh pencil shavings and I must say that when I first inhaled the aroma, that is the exact scent I smelled.